 * Quality is better than quantity.
 It is far more effective to have three or four lessons at a time rather than rash to present as many materials as possible.

 * When starting your learning time, allow children to choose their activity first.
 If there are materials that you would like to present which they do not gravitate towards yet, offer them a choice between two you have in mind.
 For example, you may say: “You worked hard with the trinomial cube today, now it’s time to work with the number rods or moveable alphabet, which do you prefer”.

 * Positioning your body correctly is very important.
-When giving a demonstration, make sure you sit from the right side if your child is right-handed and left if they are left-handed.
+When giving a demonstration, make sure you sit at the right side of your child is right-handed and left if they are left-handed.
 This way you will give them the best chance for success to remember all stages of presentation.

 * Set them up for success.
 During the presentation make sure they are sitting properly at the table – legs down and hands on their lap, or with legs crossed and hands in their lap when working on the floor.

 * Add a bit of fun.
 I found that my child had no interest in the sandpaper letters and numbers.
 The 3-period lesson was too boring for her and she would quickly lose her interest.
 So I decided to add a bit of fun to it by incorporating “What is missing” game as the third period in a lesson.
 At the end instead of asking her “what is this sound” I hid sandpaper letter board behind my back or turned it face down and asked her what is missing.
 Oh boy, did it change her attitude?
 Now the sandpaper letters and numbers come as the first request.

 * Always ask this question after finishing your demonstration: ” Did you enjoy working with …?”
 If the child says “yes” – tell that he or she is welcome to work with … any time they like.